Our new online service for exams from 2020 - FAQs

 The online booking service will show all dates that are available, so there's no advantage to phoning up to check as well.

 Once the booking period has closed and we have finalised the timetables we will send you an email to let you know that you can view your confirmed exam appointment online.
+This will be around two weeks after the booking period has closed.
 When you log in you will see exam times for candidates, as well as the date and venue that you have already chosen and booked.

 This depends on how many candidates you have and the space available on any one date.
 For the best chance of booking all your candidates together, you will need to log in and book as soon as the booking period opens.
 This will provide the widest choice of exam dates.